thuvu17/Slackify/doc/ProgressAndGoals.md

   - Create at least one endpoint that is useful for developers, and is not intended for end-users
 - Documentation: project proposal, project plans, requirements specification and analysis, design description and implementation
 - Basic Features for users:
-  - Create playlists based on users’ activity
+  - Create playlists based on usersâ€™ activity
   - Add/remove songs from playlist
 - Recommendation algorithm:
   - Use machine learning to provide better recommendations (optional)